The Song of the South Pacific: Fiji & the Mamanuca Islands

 South Sea Island

-The island has a pool, shady lounge chairs, a dive center and any number of water sports activities available.
+The island has a pool, shady lounge chairs, a dive center, and any number of water sports activities available.
 There’s even a semi-submersible for those who want to experience the coral reef surrounding the island without getting wet.
-And most importantly, there were half a dozen hammocks scattered around the island and strung lazily between sturdy palms.
-(I was operating under a severe hammock-deficit so far on this trip so I found that especially enticing.)

 South Sea Island Fiji Mamanucas